 Like most Grammy-winning songs, this one is pretty easy to turn into your own.

 This ’90s country track is slow and simple, with heartfelt lyrics.
-The love song suits you if you have a low vocal range.
+This iconic karaoke love song suits you if you have a low vocal range.

 The rhythm is ideal for a slow dance.
 Since you’re the singer, a simple sway will help you sell it.